3 lessons which taught me why traditional OD is not appropriate in non Western and global organizations

 5) Does honest feedback generally motivate all staff, world wide, regardless of culture?

-I spend tens of hours each month organizations rid themselves of these biases in order to improve their effectiveness with clients and internally.
+I spend tens of hours each month with managers, consultants and investors to help them rid themselves of these biases in order to improve their effectiveness.
 The hardest bias to work on is #2.
 And that’s the truth! 😉

-For those interested in reading about how western cultural bias’ impact so-called women’s’ rights are concerned, I recommend the work of Prof Lila Abu-Lughod, especially her work on Bedouin women in Egypt.
+For those interested in reading about how western cultural bias also impacts so-called women’s’ rights, I recommend the work of Prof Lila Abu-Lughod, especially her work on Bedouin women in Egypt.

 For those interested on how western biases impact how disease is diagnosed, read Crazy Like Us.